-In the resume, please make sure the following information is included: – composition experience, including works composed with year of composition – list of performances of your works – universities/conservatories attended with dates of degrees earned as composer – names of composition teachers – performance level on your instrument (e.g. beginning, intermediate, advanced) – list of repertoire performed on your instrument – list of performances and any awards/competitions won – names of instrumental/vocal teachers – universities/conservatories/music schools attended with dates of degrees earned as instrumentalist/vocalist (if applicable)
+1. a resume.
+In the resume, please make sure the following information is included: – composition experience, including works composed with year of composition – list of performances of your works – universities/conservatories attended with dates of degrees earned as composer – names of composition teachers – performance level on your instrument (e.g. intermediate, advanced, professional) – list of repertoire performed on your instrument – list of performances and any awards/competitions won – names of instrumental/vocal teachers – universities/conservatories/music schools attended with dates of degrees earned as instrumentalist/vocalist (if applicable)

-Please make sure you include information as to the work performed, duration of pieces and when/where the recording was made.
-Recordings may be either audio or video.
+Please make sure you include the following information: name and composer(s) of works performed, duration of pieces and when/where the recording was made.
+Recordings may be either video (preferred) or audio.

 Send items 1 and 2 to Professor Hoffman by email at firstname.lastname@example.org.

 The principal language of the UPBEAT International Music Summer School is English.
-In addition, Professor Hoffman can accommodate students in Italian and French.
+In addition, Professor Hoffman can accommodate students in Italian, French and Chinese.

-No later than 16 March, 2018. accepted participants will be asked to confirm their participation in the course by paying a deposit of 100 euros or $120 US via PayPal, sent to Professor Hoffman via email@example.com.
+By no later than Friday, 13 March 2020, accepted participants will be asked to confirm their participation in the course by paying a deposit of 150 euros or USD$170 via PayPal, sent to Professor Hoffman via email@example.com.

-On 17 March, confirmed participants will be informed of the available instrumentation available for the course, and will be asked to compose a piece (maximum of seven minutes’ duration) for a specific combination of instruments/voice drawn from from the complete ensemble.
+On 16 March, confirmed participants will be informed of the available instrumentation for the course, and will be asked to compose a piece (maximum of seven minutes’ duration) for a specific combination of instruments/voice drawn from the complete ensemble.
 At that time, confirmed participants will be given the opportunity to request a specific instrumentation from among the performing forces available.
 Those requests will be honored to the greatest extent possible.
 Works involving electronics are very welcome but all equipment will have to be supplied by the composer.

-By 25 May, new works to be performed on the final concerts will be completed.
-It is required that the participants’ compositions for the Milna Ensemble be completed well before the course begins so that the focus during the course can be on revising and refining.
-Scores and parts should be sent to Professor Hoffman via yousendit.com (or a similar service) no later than Friday, 25 May, 2018, and copies of these should be emailed directly to the new work’s performers at that time to allow sufficient time for individual preparation.
+By 22 May, the new works to be performed on the final concerts will be completed.
+It is required that the participants’ compositions will be completed well before the course begins so that the focus during the course can be on revising and refining.
+Scores and parts should be sent to Professor Hoffman via yousendit.com (or a similar service) no later than Friday, 22 May, 2020, and copies of these should be emailed directly to the new work’s performers at that time to allow sufficient time for individual preparation.
 It is hoped that the composers will also work on new pieces for the ensemble during the course, which can be rehearsed and discussed along with the previously completed pieces.

 Please email me with any questions.